slic3r/website/content/download.md

 ## Development version (automated fresh builds)

-Click on your operating system to download the precompiled packages generated automatically with the current snapshot of the master branch:
+Click on your operating system to download the precompiled package generated automatically with the current snapshot of the master branch:

 <table border="0" width="100%" class="download">
     <tbody>